What Would a Capital One–Discover Deal Really Mean?

 If regulators approve the deal, it could chip away at the dominant role Visa and Mastercard have held in consumer credit-card payments.
 Visa held a market share of 48 percent of credit cards in circulation at the end of 2021, while Mastercard accounted for about 36 percent of cards in use, according to the U.S. Consumer Financial Protection Bureau.
 Discover and American Express together made up the remaining 16 percent of credit cards.
 If Capital One transitions current Visa and Mastercard customers to Discover—and brings new customers in as Discover cardholders—that could lead to a realignment of the industry.

 The proposed combination of two major players has drawn scrutiny from regulators.
-If approved, Capital One would become the sixth-largest bank in the United States, with more than $450 million in deposits, while owning the fourth-largest credit-card payment network.
+If approved, Capital One would become the sixth-largest bank in the United States, with more than $450 billion in deposits, while owning the fourth-largest credit-card payment network.

 “We will be monitoring all developments to ensure that this merger doesn’t enrich shareholders and executives at the expense of consumers and small businesses,” Sen. Sherrod Brown (D-Ohio), the chairman of the Senate Banking Committee, said in a statement.